micromdm/website/content/blog/certificates.md

 If self-signed or private CA-signed certificates are used then we must add those certificates to our enrollment profile using the appropriate configuration profile payloads as mentioned above.
 MicroMDM does this for us.

 MDM is intended for mobile devices and as such there's a reasonable assumption it will be running in a place that is accessible from the public internet.
-While this is not a technical requirement — an MDM server can run behind a firewall or in a private network as long as APNs push notificates can be sent and received — a lot of the more interesting features of MDM like, say, Remote Wipe lose a lot of their luster without it.
+While this is not a technical requirement — an MDM server can run behind a firewall or in a private network as long as APNs push notifications can be sent and received — a lot of the more interesting features of MDM like, say, Remote Wipe lose a lot of their luster without it.

 So by far the easiest TLS/SSL configuration is done with LetsEncrypt.
 Just make sure your server is publicly accessible on port 443 at a domain name you control.
 MicroMDM should take care of the rest.
 That said self-signed & purchased SSL options are supported as well in MicroMDM.